 To complement Honors courses and enrich the experiences of Honors students -- and sometimes just to have fun -- the Honors Program sponsors a variety of cultural and social activities.
-It is very important for you to get involved as an Honors student as this enables you to connect with your peers, faculty, and staff and introduces you to new cultures and new experiences.
+It is very important for you to get involved as an Honors student as this enables you to connect with your peers, faculty, and staff and introduces you to new cultures and experiences.

 In the past, Honors students have travelled both near (to Bluffton for Indian food) and far (to Canada for a week of theatre, to Florida to study the Everglades, to Chicago for a week of museums and music, and to Gettysburg National Battlefield for a taste of American history).
 Destinations in Ohio have included Columbus (for multiple theatre performances and speakers), Ripley on the Ohio River (a key site on the underground railroad), the Cleveland Museum of Natural History, The Wilds safari park, fossil-hunting sites, Cincinnati to take in a Shakespeare play, and the Toledo Museum of Art.

+The Honors Program organizes colloquia every spring.
+The colloquia feature speakers of national, regional or local renown selected by Honors faculty and students.
 Often a colloquium or seminar will be closely tied to an Honors trip or Honors course.
-Honors students are always encouraged to suggest topics for the colloquia and seminars.Sponsored by the Honors Program, these events are open to anyone on campus or in the Lima community.
+Honors students are always encouraged to suggest topics for the colloquia and seminars.
+These events are open to anyone on campus or in the Lima community.